 First outing for the Fret King JV signature, at the JHS Event - with Bob Henrit on drums,

 and the amazing Gav Coulson on bass...

 OK - we've gone a step further with the amps...

-The little 18 watt Marshall/Watkins design was one of my favourite amps of all time.
+The little 18 watt Marshall 1974 one of my favourite amps of all time.

-I looked into/ discussed with designers ways in which it might be made even better, and after several prototypes came up with the Baby Beano head.
-We also discussed speaker configurations/ possibilities and eventually my favourite combination was a pair of 10" speakers plus a single 12".
+I discussed with designers ways in which it might be made even better, and after much experimentation a new speaker combination was decided on - a pair of 10" speakers plus a single 12".
 We tried all three speakers in a single cabinet - worked great!
 But even better in 2 separate cabs., one for the 10's and one for the 12".

 They come highly recommended - a certain Mr J Beck is using them in his Fender Combo's!